BlueBrain/Search/README.md

 To open the example notebook, please open the link returned above in a browser.

-FIXME There is currently a bug regarding the feature `Mine Selected Articles!`.
-No results is returned.

 *Voilà!* You could now use the graphical interface.

 ### Clean-up